 The contraceptive pill is one of the most popular forms of contraception in the UK.
 But, as with many popular medicines, there are a number of myths surrounding the contraceptive pill that have little basis in truth.
-Below are some common misconceptions associated with the contraceptive pill, and our responses to them.
+Here we look at some common misconceptions associated with the contraceptive pill, and sort the fact from the fiction.

 1. The contraceptive pill makes you put on weight.